 Glendalough Monastic City

 The Glendalough settlement is one of the most important monastic sites in Ireland, dating back to the 6th century.
-The buildings you’ll see in there today date from the 10th-12th centuries as the Normans destroyed the monastery in 1214.
+The buildings you’ll see there today date from the 10th-12th centuries as the Normans destroyed the monastery in 1214.

 Cathedral of St. Peter & St. Paul